-The Dillon Ice Castles is a popular winter destination that is quickly becoming Colorado’s most popular family adventure.
+The Dillon Ice Castles was a popular winter destination that quickly became one of Colorado’s most popular family adventure.

 And fear not.
 You can be sure it will be like nothing you have ever experienced and is a truly awe-inspiring attraction!

 In fact, we have visited the Ice Castles every year it has been available and it’s one of our favorite newest winter Colorado traditions.

-If you are thinking of visiting the Ice Castles in Dillon this year, here is everything you need to know to make the most of the experience.
+If you are thinking of visiting the Ice Castles soon, here is everything you need to know to make the most of the experience.